Pyongyang: Cityscape

-The 1953 masterplan set the basic layout from which the city's development was derived in the next decades with a unit district system which mixes residential and industrial zoning.
-Those districts are spread around the central administrative district and together with it they form the key axis of directionality for the city expansion.
-While in the 50s the major emphasis was placed on the reconstruction of Pyongyang from its ruins as carefully a socialist city in strict line with the masterplan, the 60s and 70s saw new wave of development which included expansion of the central boulevards, construction of high-density apartment buildings along the central boulevards, grandiose civic and cultural buildings and monumental statues and squares.
-This tendency included also the inclusion of traditional Korean architecture for some buildings.
-While the development generally followed the 1953 master plan, it diverted from it in some aspects, such as the construction of high-rises along the central avenues, a step conflicted with the 1953 plan which called for more even distribution of the residential construction throughout the city in several multi-cores.
-The 90s saw a relative slowdown in the development of the urban structure due to the deep economic crisis and famine which swept through North Korea and led to the diversion of resources to the army.
-The 2010s and 2020s saw renewed efforts in urbanization and increasing density with the reconstruction of streets and avenues located further from the center and transformation of former rural parts of the city into high density residential districts.
+The 1953 master plan set the basic layout from which the city's development was derived in the next decades, with a unit district system that mixed residential and industrial zoning.
+Those districts are spread around the central administrative district and together with it form the key axis of directionality for city expansion.
+While in the 50s, major emphasis was placed on the careful reconstruction of Pyongyang from ruins into a socialist city in strict alignment with the master plan, the 60s and 70s saw new waves of development which included expansion of the central boulevards, construction of high-density apartment buildings along the central boulevards, grandiose civic and cultural buildings and monumental statues and squares.
+This tendency also involved the inclusion of traditional Korean architectural elements for some buildings.
+While development generally followed the 1953 master plan, it diverged in some respects, such as in the construction of high-rises along the central avenues, a step which conflicted with the plan, which called for a more even distribution of residential construction throughout the city in several multi-cores.
+The 90s saw a relative slowdown in urban development due to the deep economic crisis and famine which swept through North Korea, leading to the diversion of resources to the army.
+The 2010s and 2020s saw renewed efforts at urbanization, with increasing density through the reconstruction of streets located further from the center and transformation of former rural parts of the city into high density residential districts.